chpau/relay-race-madrid/README.md

 - Tell the Project Manager your email, she/he needs this to add you to the page.
 - Download the .ipynb from this Repository (Notebook folder), `Madrid Houses.ipynb`
 - If you are added, add the notebook to the project.
 Go to "Assets" > "New Notebook"
-- use "Default Anaconda Free (1 vCPU and 4 GB RAM)"
+- use "Default Python 3.5 Free (1 vCPU and 4 GB RAM)"

 ![im](images/new_notebook_environment.png)